Follow Along on SkillCat: "Wiring Diagrams" Course!

 Control side

-L1 and L2 power the line side of the circuit.
+Based on the image above, you can see that L1 and L2 power the line side of the circuit.
 L1 and L2 represent the two poles on an AC power supply.
-The picture to the right shows L1 and L2 on a schematic diagram.
+The line side of the circuit will also have bolder wiring connections than the control side.
 Note that the line voltage is labeled above L1 and L2.

 The control side of the circuit can be powered by an external power supply.
-The control voltage will usually be a lower value than the line voltage, for example, 24V.
+The control side of the circuit will have thinner wiring lines than the line side of the circuit.

 How to Read a Schematic Diagram

-There are two main types of wiring on a circuit:
+Lines between components on a schematic diagram represent two main types of wiring on a circuit:

 Field wiring